-The story commonly told about American manufacturing is one where a proud bedrock of the economy struggles because it is unable to compete with the much cheaper costs of Chinese competitors.
+The story commonly told about U.S. manufacturing is one where a proud bedrock of the economy struggles because it is unable to compete with the much cheaper costs of Chinese competitors.
 Even when consumers want to buy made-in-America goods, they brace themselves for a much higher cost.

 However, now that we have lived in the world of off-shored manufacturing for many years, it becomes apparent that American manufacturing is often the better choice for businesses from a purely bottom-line perspective.
 An initial low cost may be enticing, of course.
 However, the long-term advantages of American manufacturing listed below can more than make up for the difference.